WJFB: History

-On November 27, 2020, WJFB applied to the FCC to relocate its transmitter from Lebanon, Tennessee to Whites Creek, Tennessee (a location in Davidson County just north of Nashville proper), and to also increase its power to 1,000 kW to cover the Middle Tennessee area and better serve Nashville proper, as opposed to being best viewable only in the eastern suburbs.
+On November 27, 2020, WJFB applied to the FCC to relocate its transmitter from Lebanon to Whites Creek, Tennessee (a location in Davidson County just north of Nashville proper), and to also increase its power to 1,000 kW to cover the Middle Tennessee area and better serve Nashville proper, as opposed to being best viewable only in the eastern suburbs.
 The station filed for a license to cover on May 26, 2021.
 WJFB officially began broadcasting from its new transmitter on May 23, 2021.

 Technical information

 Subchannels

 The station's signal is multiplexed:

 Analog-to-digital conversion

-WJFB shut down its analog signal, over UHF channel 66, on June 12, 2009, the date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WJFB shut down its analog signal, over UHF channel 66, on June 12, 2009, the date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 44.

 Former translators

 Prior to the digital transition, WJFB relayed its signal on a low-power translator station originally under the call sign W11BD in Lebanon.
 That station signed on in December 1985, carrying the same programming from WJFB (except for city council meetings), and signed off sometime in 2009 during the digital television transition.
 There were three construction permits active for the translator: one to convert the translator station to digital broadcasting, another to return the station translator to the air, and a third to relocate the translator station to digital channel 18 when the conversion to digital for the translator station was to be completed.
 On June 2, 2016, the call sign for W11BD was changed to WJFB-LP to match the call sign for the full-powered sister station WJFB.
 WJFB-LP was silent while TCT evaluated plans for the translator; however, as a result of being off the air for more than 180 days and due to years of inactivity, WJFB-LP's broadcast license and digital construction permit was canceled by the FCC on August 22, 2019, and TCT decided to surrender the translator's license to the FCC.

 From September 21, 2019, to May 30, 2021, under HC2 ownership, WJFB relayed its signal on low-power sister station WKUW-LD (channel 40).
 This mirrored the channel lineup of then-sister station WJFB, although WJFB continued to run TCT programming on its sixth subchannel and Light TV on its seventh subchannel until 2020.
 When WJFB relocated its transmitter to Whites Creek and increased its power, WKUW-LD discontinued simulcasting WJFB's five subchannels on May 30, 2021, and briefly became a translator to WCTZ-LD, but returned to being a stand-alone LPTV station a month later on June 23.